 (Image source: Best Practice Advocacy Centre New Zealand)

-These make up your 'blood lipid profile' – lipids are just another name for the fatty substances in the body and bloodstream.
+These make up your blood lipid profile.
+Lipids are just another name for the fatty substances in your body and bloodstream.

-New Zealand health guidelines for acceptable blood cholesterol levels are:
+New Zealand health guidelines for acceptable blood cholesterol levels are are follows: